markyfyi/tiny-robots/tiny-robots/readme.md

 - More HTML features.
   - Partials.
   - Merge head/body with template/layouts.
-- Query params and other context in prefetch.
 - Image preloads.
   - Add images to manifest.
 - "Get static routes" capability.